Ben-M/md-blog/parametricity.md

 f: [A](as: List[A])List[A]
 ```

-We are still fairly limited in our possible implementations and that is because
-we don't know anything about specific `A`s.
-We cannot sort them as we don't have an ordering, we are just stuck to return a subset of the original list.
+We are still fairly limited in our possible implementations and that is because we don't know anything about specific `A`s.
+We cannot sort them as we don't have an ordering.
+We are just stuck with returning a subset of the original list.

 ### We add a new type parameter `B`